thomasvilches/ROI_analysis/README.md

 I am creating a branch `NYC` where I will be implementing

 - Moderna and Pfizer vaccines.
+-- Moderna was added.
+I need to implement the correct efficacies and test the code.
 - New age groups according to NYC data.